earthlab/firedpy/README.md

     `conda activate firedpy`

     And the environment should be ready to use.

+#### 1.2 Copy firedpy outputs to your local machine

+    After creating a new fire product, it might be useful to get it out of the docker container use it.

+  - First, exit the docker container by typing

+    `exit`

+  - Second, copy the file out.
+Here we will use the example of a container with the name "unruffled_clarke".
+The `docker cp` command uses the syntax `docker cp <source> <destination>`.
+Files inside of a docker container will have a prefix of the docker container name (or container ID) followed by a colon, then with a normal path.

+    Here is an example command using the container name:

+    `docker cp unruffled_clarke:/home/firedpy/proj/outputs/shapefiles/fired_events_s5_t11_2020153.gpkg /home/Documents/fired_events_s5_t11_2020153.gpkg`

+    Another example command using the container ID:

+    `docker cp fa73c6d3e007:/home/firedpy/proj/outputs/shapefiles/fired_events_s5_t11_2020153.gpkg /home/Documents/fired_events_s5_t11_2020153.gpkg`

 ### Method 2.
 Local Installation Instructions:

   - Clone this repository to a local folder and change directories into it: